 The recoverable amount of the Alpha & Leader Group has been determined based on a value in use calculation.
-That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and discount rate of 15.8%.
-The Alpha & Leader Group's cash flows beyond the 5-year period are extrapolated using a steady 3.1% growth rate.
+That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and pre-tax discount rate of 20.4% (2022: pre-tax discount rate of 21.5%).
+The Alpha & Leader Group's cash flows beyond the 5-year period are extrapolated using a steady 3.0% (2022: 3.1%) growth rate.
 This growth rate is based on the relevant industry growth forecasts and does not exceed the average long-term growth rate for the relevant industry.
 Other key assumptions for the value in use calculations relate to the estimation of cash inflows/outflows which include budgeted sales and gross margin, such estimation is based on the unit's past performance and management's expectations for the market development.
-The cash flow projections, growth rates and discount rate as at 31 March 2022 have been reassessed taking into consideration higher degree of estimation uncertainties due to how the COVID-19 pandemic may progress and evolve.

-During the year ended 31 March 2022, The directors of the Company have consequently determined impairment of goodwill directly related to the Alpha & Leader Group amounting to HK\$7,682,000.
+During the year ended 31 March 2023, The directors of the Company have consequently determined impairment of goodwill directly related to the Alpha & Leader Group amounting to HK\$9,554,000 (2022: HK\$7,682,000).
 The impairment loss has been included in profit or loss in the "impairment losses and provision of expected credit losses" line item (note 10).
 No other write-down of the assets of the Alpha & Leader Group is considered necessary.
-The recoverable amount of the Alpha & Leader Group amounted to HK\$29,386,000 as at 31 March 2022.
+The recoverable amount of the Alpha & Leader Group amounted to HK\$9,840,000 (2022: HK\$29,386,000) as at 31 March 2023.

-24. GOODWILL (continued)
+25. GOODWILL (continued)